dotnext/training/devops-geekweek/Day1/Markdown/0_Intro.md

 #PCF Dev

 A portable and lightweight Pivotal Cloud Foundry (PCF) installation that runs as a single virtual machine (VM) on your workstation leveraging Virtualbox.
-PCF Dev is intended for application developers who want to develop and debug their applications locally on a PCF deployment.
+PCF Dev is intended for application developers (or yourself!!) who want to develop and debug their applications locally on a PCF deployments avoiding a big/full PCF installation (that requires more hardware/effort).

 PCF Dev includes Pivotal Elastic Runtime, Redis, RabbitMQ, and MySQL.
 It also supports all cf CLI functionality.